What Is Ambien?

 If you suspect someone has overdosed on Ambien, take the following steps immediately:

 - Dial 911.
-Give them all necessary information, including the person's symptoms, the amount of Ambien taken, time of last dose, and any other substances involved.
+Give them all necessary information, including the person's symptoms, the amount of Ambien taken, the time of last dose, and any other substances involved.

 - Stay with the victim and make sure their heart is beating and they are breathing.
 If the individual loses consciousness, perform CPR (if you know how) until medical professionals arrive.